ISM config GUI does not show all of the ISM profiles

 In comparison, when you use the ismbatch command to create and edit profiles, the profiles and changes are not written to the TEPS database.
 Consequently, this information does not display in the ISM config GUI.

-In order to maintain synchronization with the TEPS database, stop using the ismbatch command under ISM in ITCAM for Transactions 7.3.
+In order to maintain synchronization with the TEPS database, stop using the ismbatch command.

-In ITCAM for Transactions 7.3, ISM (Internet Service Monitoring) provides a new feature for recreating the ISM profile database from the existing profile XML files.
-Use the new xml2cli and ismconfig commands to add profiles to the TEPS database.
+ISM (Internet Service Monitoring) provides a feature for recreating the ISM profile database from the existing profile XML files.
+Use the xml2cli and ismconfig commands to add profiles to the TEPS database.

 First, you use the xml2cli command on each of the ISM agent servers to create an intermediate file.
 Then, you copy these intermediate files to the TEPS server.
 On the TEPS server, you use the ismconfig command to add the profiles to the TEPS database from these intermediate files.